-The Nissan Qashqai+2 is a modified seven seater version of the Nissan Qashqai, specifically built with the concept of a family car in mind.
+The Nissan Qashqai+2 is a modified seven-seater version of the Nissan Qashqai, specifically built with the concept of a family car in mind.
 The production of the Nissan Qashqai +2 started in 2009 by increasing the wheelbase and rear overhang to accommodate the extra seating.

 Practicality And Comfort

-Due to their smaller size the rearmost seats are most suited for use by children, however as long as this is the case then a large family can be transported easily and comfortably in the Nissan Qashqai+2.
+Due to their smaller size, the rearmost seats are most suited for use by children, however, as long as this is the case then a large family can be transported easily and comfortably in the Nissan Qashqai+2.
 You may be looking for a larger model however when your children grow into teenagers as they would outgrow the comfort limits of the rear seats.

-Costs, Emissions And Fuel Economy
+Costs, Emissions, And Fuel Economy

-There are also various higher end models with a leather or wood finish and six CD autochangers that are available for additional costs ranging from £1,500 to £3,000.
+There are also various higher-end models with a leather or wood finish and six CD autochangers that are available for additional costs ranging from £1,500 to £3,000.
 When it comes to fuel emissions, however, the Nissan Qashqai+2 with its extra body and weight restricts the CO2 efficiency.

-Style, Aesthetics and Interior of the Qashqai + 2
+Style, Aesthetics, and Interior of the Qashqai + 2

-Clean and neatly designed interiors with robust finishes still gives a touch of luxury inside the Qashqai+2, however the middle-row leg room and the view outside score much better than other cars in this segment.
+Clean and neatly designed interiors with robust finishes still give a touch of luxury inside the Qashqai+2, but the middle-row legroom and the view outside score much better than other cars in this segment.
 The dashboard is seriously short on space and while the front passengers may have the luxury of space those in the rear seats may be suffering.
-In short, the Nissan Qashqai +2 has a lot of style, yet sacrifices some space in the rear seats.
+In short, the Nissan Qashqai +2 has a lot of styles, yet sacrifices some space in the rear seats.

 It is available in a wide variety of engine choices to suit everyone’s tastes, and the 6th and 7th seats easily fold if you need to transport extra luggage.
-From a starting price of £18,000 this is a great value 7 seater car.
+From a starting price of £18,000, this is a great value 7 seater car.